A service provided by the BC Centre for Disease Control

 Prevention

-The HPV vaccine can help prevent most strains of genital warts and genital cancers.
-This vaccine is available for people of all genders.
-The vaccine will not help you get rid of genital warts that you already have, but it can prevent future infections.
+The HPV vaccine can help prevent most strains of genital warts and cancers related to HPV.
+It is available for people of all genders.
+The vaccine will not help get rid of genital warts that you already have, but it can prevent future infections.

-It is a good idea to be tested regularly for STIs, especially if you have new sexual partners or open relationships.
-Talking with partners about safer sex makes sure everyone knows what to expect.
-Condoms are great if they work for you – the correct use of condoms might reduce your chance of passing and getting genital warts.
+Regular testing for other STIs is a good idea, especially if you have new or casual sexual partners.
+Condoms are great if they work for you – the correct use of condoms can reduce the chance of passing and getting genital warts.

 Downloadable Guides